 Figure 2.
-Growth of the Fiji Locally-Managed Marine Area Network (Fiji, Indonesia, Micronesia, Papua New Guinea, the Philippines, and the Solomon Islands), 2000-2010
+Growth of number of sites in the Locally-Managed Marine Area Network (Fiji, Indonesia, Micronesia, Papua New Guinea, the Philippines, and the Solomon Islands), 2000-2010

-Functional scaling.
+Functional scaling

 This refers to organizations increasing their scope of activity, or expanding their portfolio of activities.
 Functional scaling allows Equator Prize groups to diversify the services they render and reach beyond their original task to offer complimentary activities that expand their operational range.
 It makes them more effective service providers offering a broader range of benefits.